montaque-reynolds/montaque-reynolds.github.io/docs/Discussions/week-09.md

 * Children
 * Aging Parents

-Is there are normative standard for who takes care of the personal needs in a home, among family members?
+Is there a normative standard for who takes care of the personal needs in a home, among family members?
+Is there a practical one?

 Carol Gilligan:

 Men and Women have different kinds of ethics.
-Women reason more relationally, men more abstractly, conceptual notions of moral terms etc.
+Women reason more relationally, men more abstractly, conceptual notions of moral terms etc. But is this as a result of social conditioning?
+It is likely.
+What about socially assigned gender roles, are there normative or practical constraints for assigning such?

 Table 9-1
 =========